yugr/Implib.so/README.md

 * it may change semantics if there are multiple definitions of same symbol in different loaded shared objects (runtime symbol interposition is considered a bad practice though)
 * it may change semantics because shared library constructors are delayed until when library is loaded

-The tool also lacks the following very important features:
+The tool also lacks the following important features:
 * proper support for multi-threading
 * symbol versions are not handled at all
 * support OSX
 (none should be hard to add so let me know if you need it).

-Finally, Implib.so is only lightly tested and there are some minor TODOs in code.
+Finally, there are some minor TODOs in code.

 # Related work